DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 **Before you leave.**  Please complete the short poll attached to the handout.

 If you'd like to do more of this on your own:
-* Wait till we write the relevant chapters of our book.
+* Browse the [Practical Business Python](http://pbpython.com/) blog, it's filled with practical information about how to go between Pandas and Excel.
 * Watch Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw), it's a wonderful start on advanced features of Pandas.
 Two hours long, but worth it.
 * Check out the Matplotlib [gallery](http://matplotlib.org/gallery.html) of examples, they all come with code you can run yourself.
+* Wait till we write the relevant chapters of our book.

 A product of the #nyuecon Python factory